huggingface/blog/fine-tune-whisper-multilingual-asr.md

 - Define the training configuration: this will be used by the 🤗 Trainer to define the training schedule.

-Once we've fine-tuned the model, we will evaluate it on the test data to verify that we have correctly trained it to transcribe speech in Dhivehi.
+Once we've fine-tuned the model, we will evaluate it on the test data to verify that we have correctly trained it to transcribe speech in Hindi.

 ### Define a Data Collator